Author Archives: Geoffrey Nathan, Esq

 In federal law and in most states, 2nd degree murder is defined as intentional killing that is not premeditated, or a killing that is caused by the person’s lack of concern for human life.
 Generally, 2nd degree murder is somewhat of a middle ground between first degree murder and voluntary manslaughter.
 For instance, say a… Read More »

-Vehicular Manslaughter + Laws, Charges & Statute of Limitations
+Vehicular Manslaughter Charges & Penalties by State

 A driver who accidentally causes an accident that leads to the deaths of passengers, occupants of other vehicles or pedestrians can be charged with vehicular manslaughter, or vehicular homicide, depending upon the state.
 A vehicular manslaughter charge may be appropriate if you were: Driving under the influence of drugs or alcohol Driving recklessly or carelessly… Read More »